 Defining Your Investing Strategy

-My dividend strategy provide me with the ability to invest without stress and with guidelines by which I can more easily evaluate my investments over time.
-Here are some guidelines I have set for my strategy (you can see my technical screening for a guide).
+My dividend strategy provides me with the ability to invest without stress and with guidelines by which I can more easily evaluate my investments over time.
+Here are some guidelines I have set for my strategy (you can see my dividend stock screening as a guide).

 These are the numbers I evaluate from a quick glance at my accounts to review my investments.
 These can create warning signs and as you can see, only a dividend paying company can have the top 2.